 \subsection{Cosmic ray injection}

-The injection of Standard Model particles by WIMP annihilation was described by for example \citet{lisanti16}.
+The injection of standard model particles by WIMP annihilation is described by for example \citet{lisanti16}.
 The injection rate of CR electrons or positrons is expressed as

 where $m_\chi$ is the WIMP mass, $E$ is the CR energy and $r$ is the galactocentric radius.
-The injection rate also depends on the DM density profile $\rho(r)$ and the annihilation cross-section $\cs$.
+The injection rate also depends on the DM density profile $\rho(r)$ and the annihilation cross section $\cs$.
 We assume a Navarro--Frenk--White \citep[NFW;][]{navarro97} model for the density profile given by

 where $\rho_s$ is the characteristic density and $r_s$ is a scale length.
-The velocity- and spin-averaged cross-section for WIMP annihilation into $e^\pm$-pairs per unit energy can be obtained as
+The velocity- and spin-averaged cross section for WIMP annihilation into $e^\pm$ pairs per unit energy are obtained as

-where BR$_{f^+f^-}$ is the branching ratio that describes the weighting of the elements for any Standard Model particle pair $f^+f^-$, into which the WIMPs will annihilate.
-This can be calculated with for example the Fortran package package \textsc{DarkSUSY} \citep{bringmann18}, but we assume annihilation into monochromatic electron-positron pairs.
+where BR$_{f^+f^-}$ is the branching ratio that describes the weighting of the elements for any standard model particle pair $f^+f^-$, into which the WIMPs will annihilate.
+This is calculated with for example the Fortran package package \textsc{DarkSUSY} \citep{bringmann18}, but we assume annihilation into monochromatic electron--positron pairs.
 Then the derivative in Eq.~(\ref{eq:cross-section_derivative}) simplifies to $\tderivative{N_{f^+f^-\rightarrow e^+e^-+X}}{E}=\delta(E-m_\chi)$.
-Once an electron or positron is injected into the DM halo, it diffuses through the turbulent magnetic field in the halo of the dSph while emitting synchrotron radiation.
+Once an electron or positron is injected into the DM halo, it diffuses through the turbulent magnetic field in the halo of the dSph galaxy while emitting synchrotron radiation.